maybebyte/anthesis/about-me.md

 ## Interests

 - A good audio setup is something I deeply appreciate.
-Currently, I enjoy listening to music with the Hifiman Sundara and Sennheiser HD600.
-To drive my headphones and produce better sound, the Monoprice Monolith THX 887 sits on my desk with the Topping E30 on top of it.

 - Improvising/composing music (piano is my instrument of choice) can be really cathartic.
 I'm fortunate enough to have perfect pitch.